56 Fun And Interesting Facts About The Dominican Republic

 The final landing place in the New World for Christopher Columbus and his crew in 1493, today the Dominican Republic is a white-sand haven that is surrounded by warm turquoise waters and enjoys year-round sunshine.
 This affordable island paradise boasts not just beaches—both remote and resort—but also virgin jungle and mountain hideaways.

 The Dominican Republic is the Caribbean but so much more, a melting pot with an eclectic population and a diverse history informed by Afro-Antillean, European, North American, and Latin cultures.
-This not-so-little island has a lot to offer and a long history of welcoming foreigners.

 This is also one of the most affordable spots in the whole of the Caribbean, a place where you could embrace a white-sand retirement even if your retirement nest egg is nothing more than a monthly Social Security check.
 If you can swing a travel budget, island-hopping around the Caribbean could be your new retirement hobby from this convenient base.

-Real estate prices are way less than you would pay elsewhere in the Caribbean.
-Cost of living is also surprising low for an island.
+Also, cost of living in Santo Domingo is surprising low for an island.
 Flights from the United States are regular and reasonably priced.

 The Dominican Republic makes establishing residency easy, and the country embraces—even rewards through incentives—foreign investors.
 In addition, residents can and do work here.